 The TX BoS CoC HMIS Release of Information (ROI) (available in English and Spanish) governs the participant consent for the release of their information.
 Privacy protections and rights associated with collection, management, and reporting of participant data must be discussed with the household at the very beginning of the CE process.
-The HMIS ROI must be completed with every participant going through CE although data sharing for the purposes of coordinating care and services is an acceptable use of PII, according to the TX BoS CoC, regardless of the participants desire to consent.
+The HMIS ROI must be completed with every participant going through CE although data sharing for the purposes of coordinating care and services is an acceptable use of PII, according to the TX BoS CoC, regardless of the participant’s desire to consent.
+The TX BoS CoC supports any additional privacy protections necessary to ensure the safety of survivors of domestic violence as they access services.